 The WCPA is governed by a volunteer Board of Directors and Executive Officers elected by the membership in an annual public meeting.
 The board then elects executive officers.
 Membership is open to all individuals and organizations interested in promoting the literary arts.

-The WCPA Board meets on the second Wednesday of each month at the Association offices in the Sprinkler Factory, 38 Harlow Street in Worcester.
+The WCPA Board meets on the second Wednesday of each month at the Association offices in the Salisbury House, 61 Harvard St., Worcester, Mass.
 Meetings are open to all members and to the public.
 We welcome newcomers and encourage you to attend and become involved.